-It’s as simple and complex as this: customers want to know that you will take care of them.
+It’s as simple and complex as this: Customers want to know that you will take care of them.

 Be Accessible.
 Really Listen.
 Be Kind.

-Implementing these three principles of customer service- accessibility, listening, and kindness – will provide 98% of customers what they want most – to be taken care of.
+Implementing these three principles of customer service- accessibility, listening, and kindness – will provide 98% of customers with what they want most – to be taken care of.